pranavj1001/Multipurpose-Computer-Networking-Application/README.md

 # Multipurpose Application for Computer Networking
-All in one solution for VPN, SSH, AnitiVirus, FTP, Encryption and HoneyPot
+All in one solution for VPN, SSH, AnitiVirus, FTP, Encryption and Decryption

+Will be updated soon.